^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diovan (valsartan) is a drug that belongs to the class of angiotensin II receptor antagonists, also known as angiotensin II receptor blockers (ARBs).
-This medication is used to treat high blood pressure (hypertension), heart failure, and other cardiovascular conditions.
+Diovan (valsartan) is a drug that belongs to a class of drugs called angiotensin II receptor antagonists, also known as angiotensin II receptor blockers (ARBs).
+This drug is used to treat high blood pressure (hypertension), heart failure, and other cardiovascular conditions.

 Valsartan works by blocking angiotensin II receptors in the vascular system.
 Angiotensin II is a substance that causes blood vessels to narrow and raise blood pressure.
 Blocking its action allows the blood vessels to widen, which reduces resistance to blood flow and allows the heart to pump blood more efficiently around the body, reducing pressure in the arteries.

 Diovan is usually taken orally in tablet form.
-The dosage and regimen are determined by the doctor depending on the patient’s condition and his response to treatment.
-As with any medicine, you should consult your doctor before using Diovan.
+The dosage and regimen are determined by the doctor depending on the patient's condition and response to treatment.
+As with any medication, it is necessary to consult a doctor before using Diovan.

 Indications Diovana

-1. Hypertension (High Blood Pressure): Diovan is used to reduce high blood pressure in patients with hypertension.
-High blood pressure may be a risk factor for developing cardiovascular diseases such as stroke and heart attacks.
+1. Hypertension (high blood pressure): Diovan is used to lower high blood pressure in patients with hypertension.
+High blood pressure can be a risk factor for developing cardiovascular diseases such as stroke and heart attacks.

-3. Post-infarction: Valsartan may be prescribed to patients at high risk of cardiovascular complications after myocardial infarction to prevent recurrent cardiovascular events.
+3. Post-infarction state: Valsartan may be prescribed in patients at high risk of cardiovascular complications after myocardial infarction to prevent recurrent cardiovascular events.

-4. Diabetes mellitus with protein in the urine: In diabetic patients who have microalbuminuria (increased protein in the urine), Diovan may be used to slow the progression of the disease and prevent cardiovascular complications.
+4. Diabetes mellitus with protein in urine: In patients with diabetes mellitus who have microalbuminuria (increased protein in the urine), Diovan can be used to slow the progression of the disease and prevent cardiovascular complications.

-5. Prevention of Cardiovascular Complications: In some cases, Diovan may be prescribed to prevent cardiovascular complications in high-risk patients, such as those with risk factors including hypertension, diabetes mellitus, smoke history, and others.
+5. Prevention of cardiovascular complications: In some cases, Diovan may be prescribed to prevent cardiovascular complications in high-risk patients, such as those with risk factors including hypertension, diabetes, smoking, and others.

 Release form

-1. Tablets: This is the most common form of release of Diovan.
-Tablets may come in different strengths, such as 40 mg, 80 mg, 160 mg or 320 mg.
+1. Tablets: This is the most common form of Diovan.
+Tablets come in different strengths, such as 40 mg, 80 mg, 160 mg or 320 mg.

-2. Controlled-release tablets: Some manufacturers may produce Diovan in the form of controlled-release tablets, which allows you to prolong the effect of the drug and reduce the number of doses per day.
+2. Controlled-release tablets: Some manufacturers may produce Diovan as controlled-release tablets, which allows the drug to work longer and reduce the number of doses per day.

 3. Combination tablets: Diovan may also be available as combination tablets containing valsartan and other antihypertensive drugs such as hydrochlorothiazide.